Calvary at Guéhenno

 The Calvary of Guéhenno, dating from 1550, is located in the village of Guéhenno in the Pontivy arrondissement of Brittany.
-This article gives a full description of the calvary and details of how it was rebuilt after suffering severe damage in 1794.
-This calvary is classified as one of the seven great calvaries of Brittany and is the furthest to the east, being located in the ancient diocese of Vannes.
-It is made entirely from granite save for some bas-reliefs carved using "pierre bleutėe" (a bluish stone).
+The calvary is classified as one of the seven great calvaries of Brittany and is the furthest to the east, being located in the ancient diocese of Vannes.
+It is made entirely from granite save for some bas-reliefs carved using "pierre bleutée" (a bluish stone).
 The granite used is fine grained which lends itself to being carved.
 Extracted from the Guéhenno region, it was also used for the north porch at Ploërmel and the façade of the château at Josselin.

 Introduction

 Guéhenno originally had the archetypal "enclos paroissial" with the parish church, an ossuary, calvary and cemetery.
-In 1794 however, troops of the Republican Army, pausing on their journey to Josselin, pillaged the village, burnt down the 16th-Century church and severely damaged the calvary which dated back to 1550 and was attributed to the sculptor F. Guillonic.
+In 1794 however, troops of the Republican Army, pausing on their journey to Josselin, pillaged the village, burnt down the 16th-Century church and severely damaged the calvary which dated back to 1550 and was attributed to the sculptor F. Guillouic.
 In 1853 the new rector, Abbé Jacquot, set about rebuilding the calvary assisted by his rector Laumaillė and two masons; fortunately the villagers had managed to hide away the fragments left after the soldiers' attack, secreting them in the ossuary, granary and other places and having mastered the rudiments of sculpture, Jacquot even added some extra pieces.
 Two inscriptions tell the story.
 "J.GUILLOUIC A FACIT CESTE CROUA DE P[AR] LES P[A]RROISSIE[N]S 1550" and "REFAIT EN 1853 JACQUOT R[ECTEUR] DREAN M[AIRE].
 LAUMAILLÉ VICAIRE."
 Jacquot also added several sculptures to a new ossuary built in 1863.
 The church was also rebuilt.
 The calvary has three crosses emerging from a large granite pedestal, the central cross being occupied by Jesus Christ whilst the two robbers executed alongside Jesus hang from the two smaller crosses.
 At the front of this pedestal, a smaller granite slab forms an altar table and facing the calvary Jacquot placed a column on which the instruments of the passion were carved, a rooster sitting at the top of the column representing Saint Peter's denial of Christ.
 Jacquot also added to the sides of the altar table the images of the Prophets Isaiah, Jeremiah, Daniel and Ezekiel.
 Jacquot died in 1866, aged 66 years.
 The calvary was designated a "monument historique" in 1927.
-Apart from the rooster topped column and the four prophets which are attributable to Jacquot alone, Jacquot also made some other alterations to pieces originally sculpted by Guillonic.
+Apart from the rooster topped column and the four prophets which are attributable to Jacquot alone, Jacquot also made some other alterations to pieces originally sculpted by Guillouic.
 As a result, the attributions are not always crystal clear.